calebh/calebh.github.io/index.md

 permalink: /index.html
 ---

-Computer scientist living in Lafayette, IN.
-I just graduated with my Master's degree from Purdue University and will be joining Draper Laboratory shortly in the formal methods group.
+Computer scientist living in Cambridge, MA.
+I just graduated with my Master's degree from Purdue University and will be joining Draper Laboratory as a Senior Member of the Technical Staff in the formal methods group.

-I was most recently employed as a software developer at [Holos, Inc](https://holos.io/).
-My primary interests are in programming languages, computer graphics and machine learning.

 In the past I was at MIT Lincoln Laboratory in the position of Assistant Staff.
 While there I primarily focused on embedded systems development, computer networking and graph theory research.
 I left this position in early 2019.